- MFA + Haitian Creole embassy legalisation handled in-house

 Using your Haitian Creole document abroad

-Our service-level promise is first-attempt acceptance by the destination Haitian Creole authority, and the measured first-pass rate sits in the high nineties.
+Once a file has cleared MFA and the Haitian Creole embassy in Bangkok, the receiving office abroad usually accepts it without further questions.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ